-NASA Has Not Yet Established an Artemis III Mission Cost Estimate

-Taking steps to improve cost performance will also be important for NASA to contain cost growth in its human spaceflight programs.
+NASA Has Not Yet Established an Artemis III Mission Cost Estimate Taking steps to improve cost performance will also be important for NASA to contain cost growth in its human spaceflight programs.
 Orion, SLS, and the ground systems development efforts are critical for the Artemis missions.
 In May 2021, we reported that those three programs had cumulatively experienced \$4.3 billion in development cost growth since baselines were established, with more than \$1 billion of the cost growth occurring in 2020.
 Since May 2014, we have found that transparency in the long-term costs of these human spaceflight programs could be improved.
 Specifically, the ground systems and SLS do not have a cost and schedule baseline that covers activities beyond Artemis I. In addition, the Orion program does not have a baseline beyond Artemis II.
 As a result, NASA is planning to spend billions of dollars for missions that do not yet have cost and schedule baselines against which to assess progress.
-15

 In December 2019, we recommended that NASA create an Artemis III mission cost estimate to help NASA effectively monitor total mission costs and to provide Congress with insight into mission or program affordability when making decisions about each year's budget request.
-16 NASA concurred with the recommendation and said the agency would create this estimate after establishing cost and schedule baselines for the HLS program, among other things.
+NASA concurred with the recommendation and said the agency would create this estimate after establishing cost and schedule baselines for the HLS program, among other things.
 NASA plans to establish a baseline for the HLS program in August 2022.

-NASA Faces Technology Development Knowledge Gaps

-In May 2021, we found that NASA lunar programs face additional risk due to the use of immature technologies and the ambitious schedule required to develop such technologies.
-17 Our best practices work has shown that maturing technologies to a technology readiness level 6-which includes demonstrating a representative prototype of the technology in a relevant environment that simulates the harsh conditions of space-by preliminary design review can minimize risks for the systems entering product development.
-18 In our prior reports, we identified potential challenges maturing technologies for two lunar programs needed for the Artemis III mission.

-14GAO, NASA: Actions Needed to Improve Transparency and Assess Long-Term Affordability of Human Exploration Programs, GAO-14-385 (Washington, D.C.: May 8, 2014).
+NASA Faces Technology Development Knowledge Gaps In May 2021, we found that NASA lunar programs face additional risk due to the use of immature technologies and the ambitious schedule required to develop such technologies.
+Our best practices work has shown that maturing technologies to a technology readiness level 6-which includes demonstrating a representative prototype of the technology in a relevant environment that simulates the harsh conditions of space-by preliminary GAO, NASA: Actions Needed to Improve Transparency and Assess Long-Term Affordability of Human Exploration Programs, GAO-14-385 (Washington, D.C.: May 8, 2014).
+GAO-21-105.
+GAO-20-68.
+GAO-21-330 and GAO-21-306.

-17GAO-21-330 and GAO-21-306.